tatou-tatou/Themes/Mousse/README.md

 #Tools
+Why those tools and not others?

 ##MyGTKmenu
-The simplest way to put a lot of functionality in a mouse-driven interface is to use a menu.
+The most simple way to put a lot of functionality in a mouse-driven interface is to use a menu.
 MyGTKmenu can appear where the cursor is, meaning it will be perfect for the task.

 The menu must be clear and not cluttered.
 The most basic features should be accessible either in the main menu or in the first level of the submenus.
 More advanced features should not hide them and can appear deeper in the submenu hierarchy.